Nebelwald

 Medeiros, A. C., L. L. Loope & R. W. Hobdy (1995): Conservation of the cloud forests in Maui County (Maui, Moloka’i, and Lana’i), Hawaiian Islands.
 In: Hamilton, L. S., J. O. Juvik & F. N. Scatena (eds.): Tropical montane cloud forests., Springer, New York, 223-233.

 Mühlenberg, M. & Hovestadt, T. & Unger, D. (1989): Schutz des Nebelwaldes in Guatemala. unpubl.
 Bericht zum GTZ - Projekt PN 87.2253.0-01.100 "Bäuerliche Waldwirtschaft", Fabrikschleichach/Univ.
-Würzburg.
+Würzburg

 Peterson, A. A. & A. T. Peterson (1992): Aztec exploitation of cloud forests: tributes of liquidambar resin and Quetzal feathers.
 Global Ecology and Biogeography Letters 2, 165-173.